 The Central Administration & Facility Management department coordinates and manages all measures relating to safeguarding health.
 When it comes to safeguarding our health, ergonomics plays an important role in our daily work.
 This includes an ergonomic workplace, with appropriate furniture and equipment for jobs that mainly involve sitting at computer workstations.

-In Berlin and Munich, yoga courses and specific back training programmes are offered at a discount as part of our portfolio of measures for safeguarding health.
+In Berlin and Munich, yoga courses and specific back training programmes with external partners are offered at a discount as part of our portfolio of measures for safeguarding health.
 We of course offer the legally required medical check-ups such as eye check-ups (G37) at all of our sites.
 During the reporting period, all employees were also able to receive a flu vaccination.

 Avoiding safety risks and hazards

 The Central Administration & Facility Management department coordinates preventive measures relevant to safety at Scout24 in cooperation with other, internally appointed safety officers.
-The Occupational Safety Committee is the central internal body which meets four times a year to identify potential and existing hazards and define appropriate measures.
-Members of the committee are the safety officers, representatives of the works council, the external safety specialist, the company doctor, the representatives of employees with severe disabilities, the company management and other internal or external experts as required.
+The Occupational Safety Committee is the central internal body, which meets four times a year to identify potential and existing hazards and define appropriate measures.
+Members of the committee are the safety officers, representatives of the works council, the external safety specialist, the company doctor, the representatives of employees with severe disabilities, a representative of the company management and other internal or external experts as required.

 Family-friendliness is part of Scout24’s corporate culture and this has been the case since before the outbreak of the COVID-19 pandemic.
 Our People, Organisation & Culture team always has an open door for our employees and helps them balance their private and professional lives effectively.
 This entails offering all employees flexible working time models with trust-based working hours as well as options for part-time work or to work from home.
 It is also possible to arrange special leave for special personal events and leave, for example, to care for sick relatives.
 If employees wish to take time off, they can request unpaid leave which they can arrange individually within their team and with their supervisor.